Philadelphia Eagles Introduce Alshon Jeffery During Press Conference

 The additions of both Jeffery and Smith moves were crucial in giving second-year quarterback Carson Wentz more options at wide receiver.
 Jeffery admitted that the idea of playing alongside Wentz was a key factor in his decision.

 “He had a lot to do with my decision,” Jeffery said of Wentz to CSN Chicago.
+“He’s a great quarterback.
+He’s going to be a future MVP.”

 “As the season went on and he kept playing better, I thought that someday he was gonna be a legit MVP contender.
-I think he has that kind of talent.”
+I think he has that kind of talent.

 “I actually told him that the other day.
 He and I were texting back and forth after the news broke that I was coming to Philly.
-I told him that I felt like he was good enough to win an MVP someday, and that it was going to be my job to help him win it.”
+I told him that I felt like he was good enough to win an MVP someday, and that it was going to be my job to help him win it.

-“He straight up said he didn’t care about being MVP.”
+“He straight up said he didn’t care about being MVP.

 “He wanted to win a championship.”